 No. Although some of our attorneys have a background in healthcare, most do not and it is not required.
 It is more important that associates new to G&L have the desire and ability to learn and apply new concepts quickly.

 What is G&L’s approach to pro bono work?

 G&L’s work does not overlap with the typical needs of pro bono clients.
 Instead, G&L contributes annually to Volunteer Legal Services, a 501(c)(3) non-profit organization that provides civil legal services to low-income people through attorney volunteers in Travis County.
-G&L employees also come together to donate toys to Austin Police Operation Blue Santa and food to the Central Texas Food Bank.
-In addition, individual partners and associates donate their time to community causes including, for example, holding positions on the Travis County Child Protective Services Board, the National Charity League, Big Brothers Big Sisters of Central Texas, and Austin Impact.
+G&L employees also come together to donate toys to Austin Police Operation Blue Santa, Child Protective Services, and also provide food to the Central Texas Food Bank.
+In addition, individual partners and associates donate their time to community causes including, for example, holding positions on the Travis County Child Protective Services Board, the National Charity League, Big Brothers Big Sisters of Central Texas, Seedling Foundation, and Impact Austin.